Myrmex/macronizer-api/README.md

 - `itoj` (boolean): true to convert I to J.
 - `ambiguous` (boolean): true to mark ambiguous results.

-For instance, from this request body:
+For instance, from this request _body_:

 ```json
 {